What does Constitution Day celebrate?

 After the American Revolution the US government was ruled by a document called the Articles of the Confederation.
 Unfortunately this document did not give the government the power it needed to maintain a government.

 In 1787 the Constitutional Convention gathered to improve the Articles of the Confederation.
 They decided to create a new Constitution.
-The new Constitution created the federal government and included a balance of power across three branches of government: the Executive Branch
+The new Constitution created the federal government and included a balance of power across three branches of government: the Executive Branch, the Legislative Branch, and the Judicial Branch.

 The Constitution was adopted by the Convention on September 17, 1787.
 This is the day we celebrate today as Constitution Day.